Statewide Domestic Violence Hotline

 Accomplishments of the Grant

 In October 2001, Georgia received CDC funding to conduct its first statewide VAW needs assessment and strategic plan.
-The Injury Prevention Section (IPS) Environmental Health Branch, Georgia Department of Public Health, was awarded the grant and it was transferred to the Violence Against Women Program, in the Women’s Health Section, Family Health Branch.
+The Injury Prevention Program (IPP) Environmental Health Branch, Georgia Department of Public Health, was awarded the grant and it was transferred to the Violence Against Women Program, in the Women’s Health Section, Family Health Branch.
 A VAW Leadership Team was formed to head the project.
-Partners in the Leadership Team included IPS, Family Health, and the Criminal Justice Coordinating Council (CJCC).
+Partners in the Leadership Team included IPP, Family Health, and the Criminal Justice Coordinating Council (CJCC).
 The goals of the grant were to collaborate with key VAW stakeholders to conduct a needs assessment to identify and evaluate the current state and response of VAW programming in Georgia, create a plan of action to support and improve VAW programming, and conduct an evaluation of the process.
 Under the grant the following initiatives were accomplished:

 - Internal and external meeting with VAW stakeholders